“I would rather earn 1% of 100 people’s efforts than 100% of my own efforts.”

 Mandatory training: These three methods are some of my favorite ways to find buyers.
 Make sure they know how to market the deal correctly!
 There’s been some litigation recently about the legality of assigning contracts vs selling a house without a license.
 Send an email to your title company attorney and ask about the local laws so you can C.Y.A.!

 Role: Everyone loves a VA!
-For $300 a month you could have a VA working full time doing tasks online.
+For as low $300 a month you could have a VA working full time doing tasks online.
 Some of my favorite things to outsource to a VA are NOT talking with sellers, but rather researching initial seller marketing lists like probate/code violation lists, and skip tracing vacant house lists or other motivated seller situations.

 Basically, their job is that of Prospector, or outbound lead generator.
 They should be pro-actively seeking information and making outbound calls to see if the lead is interested in selling or not.

 You can have them researching deals on the MLS for your Acquisitions manager to review, try to get a hold of FSBO and rental property leads Craigslist, Zillow, or GoSection 8 to try and find that golden motivated landlord.

 Having a team member working virtually to proactively kick up the dirt in your market is very valuable, but ONLY if they are consistent with their efforts, and you’ve created a foolproof process on Podio for them to work in.